loco-philippe/NTV/README.md

 > - *type is defined in the ns2 namespace.*

 This structuring of type makes it possible to reference any type of data that has a JSON representation and to consolidate all the shared data structures within the same tree of types.

+## NTV uses

+Several variations and use cases of the NTV format are defined:
+- Tabular data exchange format (e.g. open-data)
+- Compact, reversible and semantic pandas-JSON interface
+- Comment and change management of JSON data
+- visualization of JSON or NTV tree
+- JSON data editor

 ## NTV and JSON